-Title of Research Project: Does the situation in Nigeria constitute an internal armed conflict under International Humanitarian Law?
+Title of research project: Does the situation in Nigeria constitute an internal armed conflict under International Humanitarian Law?
 An analysis of the new face of internal armed conflict and the criminal responsibility of the combatants.

-Project Description: My research looks at the laws applicable to internal armed conflict and the possible application of those laws to terrorism related conflict.
+Project description: My research looks at the laws applicable to internal armed conflict and the possible application of those laws to terrorism related conflict.
 The focal point of my discourse is the Boko Haram insurgency in Nigeria.
 My research goes beyond the black letter application of the law (positivism) and utilises constructivism as a means of understanding the interests and structures surrounding different framings of the law and the insurgency.
 This theoretical approach also leaves room for the consideration of political and legal issues that are inherent in the insurgency.

 Part of my research that is related with the issue of access to justice analyses the effectiveness of the Nigerian Judicial System in handling cases emanating from the insurgency.
 Tied to this issue are the fundamental rights attached to a criminal trial.
 Beyond this, at the core of the research is the question of justice for victims of the insurgency.
 The thesis looks into whether the Nigerian judicial system has fully given victims access to justice in the acknowledgement of crimes committed and those charged.

-Title of Research Project: An Assessment of Inclusive Growth Mechanisms in Nigeria: A Case Study of Orumba Communities
+Title of research project: An Assessment of Inclusive Growth Mechanisms in Nigeria: A Case Study of Orumba Communities

-Project Description: This research concerns the fact that Nigeria’s economy is strong, but still characterised by poverty, unemployment and inequality, which may suggest a growth that is not inclusive of different income groups.
+Project description: This research concerns the fact that Nigeria’s economy is strong, but still characterised by poverty, unemployment and inequality, which may suggest a growth that is not inclusive of different income groups.
 It is however suggested that part of the reasons for this could be that the concept of growth understood in terms of GDP growth does not sufficient take into account the well-being of the people and access to opportunities like health and educational services which results to poverty, unemployment and inequality.

 Recent studies in development economy have shown that the ability of inclusive growth through equity access to health and education, in an atmosphere of fairness and justice, could be contribute to strengthening the economy and addressing issues of poverty, unemployment and inequality.
 Therefore, this study is significantly related to issues of access to inclusion as it contributes to the emerging literature on development economy, arguing that providing a level playing field for all the sectors of an economy without discriminations is key.

-Title of Research Project: Self-determination: Reinvigorating the precedence of human rights over territorial integrity
+Title of research project: Self-determination: Reinvigorating the precedence of human rights over territorial integrity

-Project Description: Building on the interface between the right to self-determination and territorial integrity, the research attempts to make a claim for the precedence of human rights over territorial integrity.
+Project description: Building on the interface between the right to self-determination and territorial integrity, the research attempts to make a claim for the precedence of human rights over territorial integrity.
 The research focuses on the ideal of remedial rights, which entails that peoples who have faced egregious human rights breaches should be entitled to the right to self-determination (including through secession).

 The research attempts to expand the classification of human rights, focusing in particular on an interpretation of the right to self-determination.
 It is argued that, given the number of groups across the globe agitating for the right to self-determination, broadening the idea of justice and human rights for those whose right to self-determination is being denied, may help with promoting sustainable global peace, justice and security.

-Project Description: The purpose of the research is to undertake a comparative overview of inclusion policies and practices in the UK and Thailand.
+Project description: The purpose of the research is to undertake a comparative overview of inclusion policies and practices in the UK and Thailand.
 These policies and practices are designed to reduce discrimination and inequalities in the workplace towards minority ethnic migrants with diverse qualifications and skills.
 It proposes practical suggestions for a new pattern process to promote inclusive workplaces which integrate people from different backgrounds.

 It shall utilise frameworks from Human Resources (HR) and/or governmental policies and practices to compare inclusivity between the UK and Thailand in labour markets.
 It focuses on non-British and/or EU employees who currently work in the UK and on non-native employees who currently work in Thailand.
 To the best of our knowledge, such as study to compare the UK and Thailand in this specific area has not been carried out before.

 The contribution is to address workplace discriminations and inequalities against ethnic minorities and to process research informed policies and practices in a process to enhance HR inclusivity in the two regions.
-The proposed HR-oriented theorical framework (Best Practice and Best Fit) will be informed, enhanced and extended by collecting primary data.
+The proposed HR-oriented theoretical framework (Best Practice and Best Fit) will be informed, enhanced and extended by collecting primary data.

 The thesis will access and synthesise organisational and governmental models in a way to inform HR operations to promote workplace inclusivity and equality.
 The impact will be affected on the subject of good environment for quality of work life, more positive behaviours from employers and colleagues to migrants in workplaces and lead to societal level in the two regions.

-Title of Research Project: New Public Management & Youth Justice: New Wine in Old Bottles?
+Title of research project: New Public Management & Youth Justice: New Wine in Old Bottles?
 A Case Study of Youth Offending Teams

-Project Description: Public administration has been evolving and changing since the time of Weber.
+Project description: Public administration has been evolving and changing since the time of Weber.
 The rise of the New Public Management (NPM) paradigm during the 1980s provides yet another shift in public administration’s movements.
 The aim of this study is to explain the impact of NPM approaches on three areas being studied, namely; a). the public interest and public administration of youth justice (Governance), b). the politics-administration dichotomy (the role of government), and c). the position of accountability.

 The theoretical conceptualisations focus on the principal-agent and public choice theories to examine how to reconcile the NPM business-like approaches and cost-cutting measures with the normative viewpoints to allow for an understanding of the extent to which government reforms in youth justice serve the public interest.